Once Upon a Time (Rochell & the Candles song)

 Once Upon a Time was a hit in 1961 for Rochell & the Candles.

 It made it to number 20 in the R&B charts and number 26 in the pop charts.
-It spent a total of three weeks in the pop charts.
+It spent a total of thirteen weeks in the pop charts.

 It appears on the 16 All Time Great Rare Original Oldies various artists compilation issued on Del-Fi Records.